-At both centers, the ratio of direct support staff (Program Associates) to participants is 1:3 while in the facility.
+At both centers, the ratio of direct support staff (Program Associates) to participants is below the state requirement of 1:5 while in the facility.
 On community outings, the ratio is 1:1.
-Not included in the ratio, but available for support in Newark are two part time Program Associates, the Director of Medical Services & Quality Assurance(RN), the Program Coordinator and a bus driver.
-The Smyrna site has the Program Specialist/Nurse.
-Both sites share the Executive Director, Assistant Executive Director, the Operations & Human Resources Manager and a part time housekeeper.
-We subcontract for therapies.
+Not included in the ratio, Senior Team staff involved in direct participant support is the Director of Nursing, the Program Manager, the Program Nurse and a bus driver in New Castle.
+The Kent County site has a Program Coordinator who is an LPN who also provides supervision of direct care staff.
+Both sites share the Executive Director, Assistant Executive Director and the Operations & Human Resources Manager.
+Therapies are subcontracted.

 Who manages and is responsible for the program?

-Why does the Board of Directors of C.E.R.T.S., Inc. believe the Adult Action Centers are needed?
+Why does the Board of Directors of C.E.R.T.S. believe the Adult Action Centers are needed?

-Activities and supports provided at the C.E.R.T.S., Inc., Adult Action Centers reflects the changing world of people with disabilities as explained below:
+Activities and supports provided at the C.E.R.T.S.
+Adult Action Centers reflects the changing world of people with disabilities as explained below: